python/typeshed/CONTRIBUTING.md

 project's bug tracker.
 This gives them the opportunity to consider adopting type hints directly in their codebase (which you should prefer to external type stubs).
-When the project owners agree for you to submit stubs here, open a pull request **referencing the message where you received permission**.
+When the project owners agree for you to submit stubs here or you do not receive a reply within one month, open a pull request **referencing the issue where you asked for permission**.

 Make sure your changes pass the tests (the [README](README.md#running-the-tests) has more information).